 - A link to the national Veterans History Project at the Library of Congress

 - Displays of military memorabilia

-Veterans Courtyard & Memorial Foyer
+Veterans Courtyard and Memorial Foyer

 The Veterans Courtyard, located at the southeast corner of the Truman Memorial Building, features various monuments honoring Independence war veterans.
 The names of those who gave their lives defending our freedoms are forever inscribed on the face of the Memorial Wall.